Did Regulatory Enforcement Actions and Messaging Compliance Failures Lead to a Major Cyberbreach?

 - minute read

-Beginning in 2022, the Securities and Exchange Commission (SEC), along with the Commodities Futures Trading Commission (CFTC), brought a series of enforcement actions against financial services firms for record keeping failures.
+The Securities and Exchange Commission (SEC), alongside the Commodities Futures Trading Commission (CFTC), has been leading an ongoing crackdown on recordkeeping failures in the financial services sector, originally launched in 2022.
 These actions were focused on the failure to properly capture digital communications that were occurring in channels such as Signal, WhatsApp, Telegram, iMessage, and similar applications.
 In total, over $2B in fines were issued related to “off-channel” communications with these regulated firms.

 Financial services, government agencies, and firms in other regulated industries, have extensive record keeping requirements, which includes digital communications.
 Over many years, these firms and solution providers developed platforms to capture, compliantly store and archive, and provide ready access to digital communications from commonly used platforms like email, Microsoft Teams, Slack, Bloomberg, Thomson Reuters, Symphony, and similar applications.
 This allowed organizations to meet their regulatory obligations, while providing employees with more communication options.